Indigenous power electrician/mechanical technician pre-placement program

 Hourly rate: $18.15

-Our pre-placement training program is a 6-month program designed to provide Indigenous candidates with on-the-job training and academic upgrading to meet the minimum requirements to qualify and compete for a position in an upcoming power electrician recruitment.
+Our pre-placement training program is a 9-month program designed to provide Indigenous candidates with on-the-job training and academic upgrading to meet the minimum requirements to qualify and compete for a position in upcoming power electrician or mechanical technician recruitments.

 Potential candidates must: